 - There is a growing emphasis on the need for all health practitioners to contribute to the public health agenda.
 Physiotherapists, as allied health professionals are key members of the wider public health workforce.

-PublicationPhysiotherapy and the Public Health Skills and Career Framework (part of the Public Health and Physiotherapy Resource Pack)26 weeks ago
+PublicationPhysiotherapy and the Public Health Skills and Career Framework (part of the Public Health and Physiotherapy Resource Pack)2 years ago

-PublicationFacilitating Behaviour Change: Evidence briefing (part of the Public Health and Physiotherapy Resource Pack)26 weeks ago
+PublicationFacilitating Behaviour Change: Evidence briefing (part of the Public Health and Physiotherapy Resource Pack)2 years ago

-PublicationReferral to a physiotherapist or fitness instructor for supervised exercise - referral advice for GPs1 year ago
+PublicationReferral to a physiotherapist or fitness instructor for supervised exercise - referral advice for GPs3 years ago

-PublicationGuidance on the referral of patients between physiotherapists and fitness instructors (part of the Public Health and Physiotherapy Resource Pack)1 year ago
+PublicationGuidance on the referral of patients between physiotherapists and fitness instructors (part of the Public Health and Physiotherapy Resource Pack)3 years ago

-PublicationHow public healthy are you? (quiz leaflet; part of the Public Health and Physiotherapy Resource Pack)2 years ago
+PublicationHow public healthy are you? (quiz leaflet; part of the Public Health and Physiotherapy Resource Pack)3 years ago

 - Investing in Health refers expressly to the health professions, including physiotherapy, as having: "an important and specific public health role to play in the promotion of physical, mental health and social well-being within local populations and with existing service users.
 Through the opportunities presented in direct patient/client assessment and treatment, members of the Health Professions are uniquely placed to convey key health promotion messages targeted to individual needs by virtue of face to face contacts."(22)